UDLF/UDLF/README.md

 **NOTE:** Complete examples of input files for distinct datasets are available [here](https://github.com/lucasPV/Datasets).

-After the execution, a `log.txt` is generated containing the main informations about the execution:
+After the execution, a `log.txt` is generated:

 ```
  - GENERAL INFORMATION -